 If you are an applicant who has obtained their Bachelor's degree at a Dutch university (including the UvA), you need to inform the Admissions Office of your graduation via the form below as soon as your university has registered your Bachelor’s programme graduation date.
 We can then verify your graduation and finalise your Master’s application.
 This graduation date should be before 1 September.
 UvA students can consult the student website for information on requesting a certificate degree.

-If you obtain or have obtained your Bachelor's diploma at a Dutch university, you do not have to submit any certified documents.
+If you have obtained your Bachelor's diploma at a Dutch university, you do not have to submit any certified documents.

 If you obtain or have obtained your Bachelor's diploma at a non-Dutch university, you need to submit the following certified documents:

-If your diploma will not be issued before the deadline that applies to you, please send in an official Graduation Statement.
-In this Graduation Statement, your university needs to declare that you have fulfilled all graduation requirements and have graduated from the Bachelor's programme, stating your exact graduation date.
+If your diploma will not be issued before 1 August, please send in an official graduation statement before 1 August.
+In this graduation statement, your university needs to declare that you have fulfilled all graduation requirements and have graduated from the Bachelor's programme, stating your exact graduation date.
 This date cannot be later than 1 September.
-The Graduation Statement needs to be signed and stamped by your home institution.
+Please note that we do not accept an expected date of graduation.
+The graduation statement needs to be signed and stamped by your home institution.

 Make sure that we receive the certified copies of your documents well before the deadline.
 Once your documents have been processed and accepted, a checkmark will appear next to ‘Accepted to the Master's programme’ in your Enrolment Checklist.

 If your documents are not properly certified (for example plain photocopies), we cannot accept them.